multimedia artwork looks at the Cronulla race riots in Sydney in December 2005: an event

-misleading allegory of the Muslim world: irrational, exotic, and ridden with installation is comprised of hand written musical scores and opera costumes sketches from the opera Armida, intervened with textual quotes from radio and television news shows broadcast around the Jean Baptiste Lully Armide version of 1686 was reinterpreted.
+misleading allegory of the Muslim world: irrational, exotic, and ridden with installation is comprised of 17th century musical scores and opera costumes sketches from the opera Armida, intervened with textual quotes from news radio broadcasts around the

+Jean Baptiste Lully Armide version of 1686 was reinterpreted.

 Regardless that both Armida and Armida are four hundred years